Jagjeet2000/EDA-Analysis-of-Hotel-Booking-Data/README.md

 Through this project, tried to create a dashboard using Power BI indicating various KPI's like Monthly and Yearly Revenue, No of Cancelled Bookings etc .

-Also tried to find the answer to three main Questions asked in Project through SQL Queries
-a.
-Year On Year Revenue
-b.
-Total No of people Visiting The Hotel
-c.
-Does Hotel Reuire additional Parking Or Not?
+Also tried to find the answer to main Questions asked in Project through SQL Queries Year On Year Revenue, Total No of people Visiting The Hotel , Does Hotel Reuire additional Parking Or Not?